Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 iRecord appears to be acting as a mainly primary data source i.e. most records are submitted by the originator of the record rather than a third party.
 BWARS is the opposite, functioning as a tertiary data source.
 15.9% of iRecord data was found to already exist in the BWARS dataset, predominantly (53.5%) from the 'Considered correct' stream.
 Attempting to condense the iRecord data down to pure occurrence based on what/where/when only results in a 3.5% reduction in records, whilst BWARS has a 26.5% compression rate.
 The likely explanation is that BWARS acts as a tertiary data source and requests data from people repeatedly, whilst iRecord acts as a primary data source and relies on users to input their data directly.
 Experienced recorders do share records, particularly of rarities or notable observations, amongst themselves.
 Such sharing is potentially indirect, for example scraping the record from published material that mentions a particular occurrence.

 The largest portion of records with a functional 'verification status 2' are those with `Considered correct` (31.2%), followed by `Unverified` (25.9%), then by `Correct` (25.8%).
-Whilst the majority of records *appear* to have been verfied in accordance with either the iRecord or BWARS ruleset, there is no way to test the level of adherence.
+Whilst the majority of records *appear* to have been verified in accordance with either the iRecord or BWARS ruleset, there is no way to test the level of adherence.
 Conversation with verifiers uncovered two notable instances of people whose records in this dataset are *not* in accordance.
 Instead, their verifications treat verification status 2 as a *measure of confidence* in the record being correct.
 When assembling the final count of 'harvestable records', these verifiers were specifically excluded from consideration.

 The mistaken use of verification status 2 is driven by a mis-match between how the verifier reads the status and how iRecord/BWARS's rules mandate the status to be used.